triton-inference-server/tutorials/Build_Guide/RHEL_Manylinux/README.md

 NVIDIA publishes prebuilt `manylinux` (RHEL 8‑compatible) Triton Inference Server artifacts.
-Reproducing them ourselves with `build.py --target-platform=rhel` requires a CUDA/cuDNN/TensorRT base image that is not published, so this tutorial reconstructs an equivalent one from public sources — a public NVIDIA CUDA image on Rocky Linux 8 plus TensorRT from the public CUDA repo — and walks through building and running a RHEL/manylinux Triton server end‑to‑end.
+Reproducing them ourselves with `build.py --target-platform=rhel` requires a manylinux CUDA/cuDNN/TensorRT base image that is not published, so this tutorial reconstructs an equivalent one from public sources — pypa's `manylinux_2_28` image (AlmaLinux 8) plus the CUDA toolkit, cuDNN and TensorRT from NVIDIA's public `cuda-rhel8` repo — and walks through building and running a
+RHEL/manylinux Triton server end‑to‑end.

 By the end of this tutorial, we will produce the following: